CaffeineSqurr/Android-libdc1394-libusb/README.md

 By default these libraries compile as shared libraries and must be copied to the target android device and placed in `/system/lib`.

-Inside of the root directory run `ndk-build` push the generated libraries from `./libs/<target-platform>/` to `/system/lib`
+Inside of the root directory run `ndk-build` and then push the generated libraries from `./libs/<target-platform>/` to `/system/lib`

 Static Library
 --------------

+To include this library as a static into another project set the variables `LIBUSB_TYPE = STATIC` and `LIBDC_TYPE = STATIC` before including this library's Android.mk